loft-demos/vcluster-platform-workshop/README.md

 Virtual clusters are fully functional Kubernetes clusters, but how you deploy the control plane and worker nodes defines the tenancy model for the virtual cluster.

-In this module, you will explore vCluster tenancy models and learn how vCluster Platform enhances, standardizes, and manages them at scale.
+In this module, you will explore the full spectrum of flexible vCluster tenancy models and learn how vCluster Platform enhances, standardizes, and manages them at scale.

 ### Tenancy Model Labs